 What states are highest in demand for virtual care licenses?

 Our client needs are constantly changing and we support companies with services nationwide, so it can be difficult to recommend specific geographic needs.
 However, typically our clinicians find that licenses for large population states like Texas, California, New York, IIllinois, and Florida are valuable and well worth the effort.
 By procuring at least three state licenses, you should be in a better position to access opportunities with one of Wheel’s virtual care company partners.

 What is the Wheel Care Team and Wheel clinician network?

-The Wheel Care Team is made up of a 50-state network of virtual care clinicians from a variety of specialties including: behavioral health, dermatology, family medicine, internal medicine, emergency medicine, women’s health, endocrinology, cardiology, and sleep medicine.
+The Wheel Care Team is made up of a nationwide network of virtual care clinicians from a variety of specialties including: behavioral health, dermatology, family medicine, internal medicine, emergency medicine, women’s health, endocrinology, cardiology, and sleep medicine.

 Our clinical network includes physicians (MDs & DOs), nurse practitioners, registered nurses, physician assistants, and behavioral health specialists (licensed psychologists, LCSW, LMFT, PMHNP, licensed psychiatrists, and psychiatric nurse practitioners).